AIRHEAD STOCK UPDATE:

 How it works.

 The Airhead is a dry toilet, which means it separates liquids from solids, so the volume of waste is significantly reduced and odour is eliminated.
 With a combination of agitation, desiccation and decomposition, solid matter is rendered non-offensive inside the large tank.
 The simple and efficient composting system turns the solid waste into compost in just a few months, ready to be dug into the garden, put into a larger compost system, or tipped down a commercial composting toilet.

 The unit has an integral 12 volt fan (.06 amp) that provides a constant negative pressure to pull moisture from the tank and provide air flow that aids in the composting process.
 The fan can be direct wired into the 'house' battery system.
 Alternatively, a solar vent can be purchased separately to provide independant power, or an AC adaptor will easily convert for 240 volt use.
 Day/Night Solar Vent.
 Please note: external weather cover for fan is not included.
 If using the Solar Day/Night vent, this will provide weather cover.

 The Airhead will hold approximately 60 uses, providing 2 people with one months continual use or 3 months weekend use.
 When used intermittently, it may take much longer before emptying is required.
 Each time you return, you will find that the volume has greatly reduced (composted) and the capacity is increased.

 Much like a household toilet the Airhead has a bowl and an actuator which provides a waterless ‘flush’.
-An optional paper bowl liner acts as a carrier for solid matter on its way to the solids tank and keeps the bowl clean.
+A paper bowl liner acts as a carrier for solid matter on its way to the solids tank and keeps the bowl clean.